leechristensen/RequestAADRefreshToken/README.md

 # Overview
-Obtains a refresh token for a AzureAD-authenticated Windows user (i.e. the machine is joined to AzureAD and a user logs in with their AzureAD account).
-An attacker can then use the token to authenticate to AzureAD as that user.
+Obtains a refresh token for an Azure-AD-authenticated Windows user (i.e. the machine is joined to Azure AD and a user logs in with their Azure AD account).
+An attacker can then use the token to authenticate to Azure AD as that user.

 # Usage